APPLY TO DUKEENGAGE BRAZIL-BAHIA

 Information Session:

-• Thursday, October 19, 5:00 PM – Friedl 204
+- Monday, October 7, 5:00 PM – Friedl 225

 Overview

 The population of the state of Bahia in Northeast Brazil is majority African descent (80%).
 Bahia, and particularly Itaparica Island in the Bay of All Saints – the site of this Duke Engage program – is rich in Afro-Brazilian history and cultural practices.
 Yet many of the communities that are the caretakers of this history and culture suffer from a severe lack of infrastructure, security, adequate schools and employment opportunities.
 In Vera Cruz, a municipality of 44,000 residents on Itaparica Island, school drop out and unemployment rates are high.
 The Bantu institute, located in a community of several hundred families in Vera Cruz, offers Afro-Brazilian cultural practices, academic tutoring, and employment skills training to youth ages 6-19.
 The mission of the Institute is to empower youth to take pride in their heritage and to raise consciousness about racial and social injustice in Brazil.
 Tutoring and job skill training amplify this mission by helping youth stay in school and gain employment so as to improve living conditions for themselves and their families, and help uplift the community.
-Along with assisting with classes in English, computers, and math, Duke students will work closely with the Institute’s director and local volunteers to develop and implement other educational and community outreach initiatives.
+Along with assisting with classes provided by local volunteers (music, movement, English, and computers), Duke students will work closely with the Institute’s director to develop and implement other educational and community outreach initiatives.
 Students will also have the opportunity to learn alongside the youth in the capoeira, percussion and other Afro-Brazilian cultural classes.
 Weekly reflection sessions with the Institute’s director will guide students to link their new experiences with larger questions and strategies for combatting inequity and working for social change.
 Planned activities and short trips throughout the summer will introduce students to some of the rich Afro-Brazilian history, religion, music and dance in Bahia.

 Community Partnership(s)